team2059/Arduino-Xbox-Trillian/README.md

 | 26  | Relay pin to retract the shooter piston |
 | 36  | Relay pin to control power to the air compressor |
 | 24  | Input pin for the air pressure cut-off switch |

+There is smoothing code in the arduino sketch which is unused.
+This smoothing code will be used to gradually decrease power to the motor controllers when the driver suddenly stops moving forward or backward.
+This code is currently not implemented as the code to run the motors will need to be greatly modified.